Background Image for Header:

 If you had intended to graduate, but have not yet completed your thesis/dissertation, you can continue to register for 1 credit hour (administrative purposes) until you finish the thesis/dissertation requirement.
-In this case, you would still remain subject to the three-month (90 day) unemployment rule.
+In this case, you would still remain subject to the 90-day unemployment rule.

 Can I change employers during OPT?

 Yes.
 As long as the employment is directly related to your field of study, you can work for any and all employers you would like.
-You will need to notify ISSS of your employer change information through OPT Compliance Form
+You will need to notify ISSS of your employer change information through OPT Employment Update (formerly OPT Compliance Form)

 How do I renew my driver's license while on OPT?

 You may need to wait until the start date on your EAD is current before you can renew your driver’s license.